 An abscess is typically the result of a bacterial infection near the root of a tooth.
 This is a serious condition that can damage your surrounding teeth or soft tissues when left untreated.
 If you are diagnosed with an abscess, it must be drained as soon as possible to remove the infection.
 In many cases, the infection is the result of decay within a tooth that spreads outside of the root.
 Once we remove the abscess, you may need a root canal to fully restore your oral health.

 Excessive bleeding is often the result of soft-tissue injuries.
 Soft tissue injuries include those to the tongue, cheeks, lips, and gums.
 To control the bleeding, you can rinse your mouth with a salt-water solution and place a moist gauze pad to the bleeding area.
 You can control the pain with an over-the-counter pain reliever, such as Advil or Ibuprofen.
 If the bleeding does not stop, be sure to schedule your appointment as soon as possible.

 Schedule Your Emergency Appointment Now!

-If you are in the midst of a dental emergency, we can help!
+If you are around Katy, TX and in the midst of a dental emergency, we can help!
 Call (346) 340-5440 to schedule your emergency appointment now!